worakritsoo/svelte-ionic/README.md

 Update 13/12/2019: workaround: add ion-router (with no routes! as we don't want hash routes) to IonTab so at least the default tab is not shown as per ion-tabs.tsx (see https://github.com/ionic-team/ionic/issues/20060).
 No ugly UI, but bit hacky code to find when `present` is present.
 And we get ionic errors in console because of router issue.

-So besides workaround, I need a bit of help on svelte onMount wrt webcomponents.
+~~So besides workaround, I need a bit of help on svelte onMount wrt webcomponents.~~

+Update 2019/12/16 - it seems svelte is too fast for the ionic code to be loaded - probably because it is in the App.svelte HEAD.
+Moving CDN reference to template.html.
+Maintaining the hacky code in IonTab.svelte for the time being.

 ## IonMenu gives warning
 Need to use other api